Emigrant Wilderness: History

 Various native peoples occupied this area for 10,000 years, spending the summer and early autumn hunting in the high country and trading with groups from the eastern side of the Sierra Nevada.
-The most recent groups were the Sierra Miwok of the western slope and Piute of the Great Basin.
+The most recent groups were the Sierra Miwok of the western slope and Paiute of the Great Basin.

 Following the discovery of gold in 1848, large numbers of miners and settlers came to the Sierra and the native cultures quickly declined.
 In September–October 1852, the Clark-Skidmore party became the first emigrant group to travel the West Walker route over Emigrant Pass, continuing through a portion of the present-day Emigrant Wilderness.
 Several more emigrant parties were enticed by officials from Sonora to use this route in 1853, but it was a very difficult passage with many hardships and was soon abandoned.
 Relief Valley and Relief Reservoir were so named because of the assistance some emigrants received there from residents of the Sonora area.

 In 1931, the United States Forest Service designated this area for primitive management as the Emigrant Basin Primitive Area.
 On January 4, 1975, the Emigrant Basin Primitive Area was designated as the Emigrant Wilderness.